Tash Sultana

-Tash Sultana (born 15 June 1995) is an Australian singer-songwriter, multi-instrumentalist, music producer and audio engineer, described as a "one-person band."
+Taj Hendrix "Tash" Sultana (born 15 June 1995) is an Australian singer-songwriter, multi-instrumentalist and music producer, described as a "one-person band".
 Sultana rose to international prominence with their 2016 single "Jungle", which was voted into third place in Triple J's Hottest 100 countdown of 2016.
 The following year, Sultana had three songs voted into Triple J's Hottest 100 of 2017; "Mystik" placing at number 28, "Murder to the Mind" at number 43, and their Like a Version cover of MGMT's "Electric Feel" at number 78.

-Sultana grew up in Melbourne, and has been playing guitar from the age of three, beginning a career in music through busking.
+Sultana grew up in Melbourne and has been playing guitar from the age of three, beginning a career in music through busking.
 An active musician on Bandcamp since 2013, Sultana's recordings were viewed millions of times on YouTube in 2016.
-Sultana's EP, Notion, was released on 23 September 2016, followed by a sold-out world tour in early 2017.
+Sultana's EP, Notion, was released in September 2016, followed by a sold-out world tour in early 2017.

+Sultana plays a large variety of instruments including guitar, keyboard, bass, percussion, beatmaking/sampling, trumpet, saxophone, flute, mandolin, oud, harmonica, panpipes; and arranges it into loop style performances along with percussive and finger tapping style guitar playing.
+Sultana has a vocal range stretching five octaves.

 Early life

-Australian of Maltese ancestry, Sultana was born and grew up in Melbourne, and received a guitar from their grandfather at the age of three.
-Sultana plays a large variety of instruments including piano, keyboard, synth, bass, drums/percussion, beat making/sampling, beatboxing, trumpet, saxophone, flute, mandolin, oud, harmonica, lapsteel, panpipes; and arranges it into loop style performances along with percussive and finger tapping style guitar playing.
-Sultana has a vocal range stretching 5 octaves.
+An Australian of Maltese ancestry on their father's side, Sultana was born in and grew up in Melbourne.
+They received a guitar from their grandfather at the age of three.